fangq/mcx/README.txt

 to MCX Studio by clicking the "Load" button.

-V. Interpreting Output
+VI.
+Interpreting Output

-MCX output consists of two parts, the fluence volume file and messages printed on the screen.
+MCX output consists of two parts, the flux volume file and messages printed on the screen.

-5.1 Output files
+6.1 Output files

-An mc2 file contains the fluence distribution from the simulation in the given medium.
-By default, this fluence is a normalized solution (as opposed to the raw probability) therefore, one can compare this directly to the analytical solutions (i.e. Green's function).
+An mc2 file contains the flux distribution from the simulation in the given medium.
+By default, this flux is a normalized solution (as opposed to the raw probability) therefore, one can compare this directly to the analytical solutions (i.e. Green's function).
 The order of storage in the mc2 files is the same as the input file: i.e., if the input is row-major, the